ekr/base-drafts/draft-ietf-quic-transport.md

 octet as a connection error of type PROTOCOL_VIOLATION.

 An endpoint MUST NOT send data on any stream without ensuring that it is within the data limits set by its peer.
-This rule applies even for 0-RTT handshakes where the remembered value of MAX_STREAM_DATA would not permit sending a full initial cryptographic handshake message.

 Flow control is described in detail in {{flow-control}}, and congestion control is described in the companion document {{QUIC-RECOVERY}}.